 However, while video seems to have found a place in urgent care settings, its takeup has slipped back into general practice.

 Silicon Practice provides a secure and user-friendly platform for video consultations.
 With robust privacy measures in place, patients and healthcare professionals can connect virtually, ensuring confidentiality and maintaining the trust between providers and patients.

 From the very start, video consultation sessions were developed by Silicon Practice to keep the clinician in full control.

 Sessions can be scheduled online, with notifications sent to patients online or by SMS, or happen on demand – directly in response to a patient message received through our advanced dashboard or when the clinician is on a telephone call to a patient.

 The Silicon Practice dashboard itself can be tailored to each practice’s requirements.
-Staff work hard to make sure customers are satisfied with how their site works at its launch and practices have the flexibility to alter their site and dashboard’s functionality as needs change.
+Staff work hard to ensure customers are satisfied with how their site works at its launch, and practices have the flexibility to alter their site and dashboard’s functionality as needs change.

 Can phone calls do the heavy lifting?

-While fewer than 1% of UK general practice consultations occur by video that still means that around a million video consultations could be being provided each year (based on 300m general practice patient consultations annually).
+While fewer than 1% of UK general practice consultations occur by video, that still means that around a million video consultations could be provided each year (based on 300m general practice patient consultations annually).

-Although the perception can be that video consultations are being offered as a replacement for face-to-face consultations they can, in fact, be a useful way of seeing patient reaction or a way of picking up on their behaviour which might speed up the decision on which course of action to take next.
+Although the perception can be that video consultations are being offered as a replacement for face-to-face consultations, they can, in fact, be a useful way of seeing patient reactions or a way of picking up on their behaviour, which might speed up the decision on which course of action to take next.